istareatscreens/business-hours-native/readme.md

 ## Configuration

 Configuration is achieved through a JSON file, a template file can be found [HERE](https://raw.githubusercontent.com/istareatscreens/business-hours-native/master/assets/hoursTemplate.json).
+Not specifying a

 ### JSON File Formatting